vanapagan/typonaut/README.md

 There are a total of 10 rounds and the words get more complicated after each round.
 This is a class project for Tallinn University of Technology's subject ITV0130 User interfaces.

+## Tehnologies used
+Angular Material, Node.js and Socket.io

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+## Prerequisites

 Ensure node.js is installed

-### Getting started
+## Getting started

-1. Clone this repository - 'git clone https://github.com/vanapagan/typonaut.git'
+1. Clone this repository - `git clone https://github.com/vanapagan/typonaut.git`
 2. Install the dependencies:
-    1. 'cd typonaut'
+    1. `cd typonaut`
-    2. 'npm install'
+    2. `npm install`
-3. Start the server: 'node server.js'
+3. Start the server: `node server.js`
 4. Go to http://localhost:30000 and play!